 No, this condition is not fatal.
-What only happens to a patient with this condition is that the quality of life of the patient is affected severely.
-The Longer the disease goes untreated, the more damage to the sensory and motor functions of the patient occurs.
+However, this condition can affect the quality of life of the patient severely.
+The longer the disease goes untreated, the more damage occurs to the sensory and motor functions of the patient.

 Is demyelinating polyneuropathy life-threatening?

 Idiopathic demyelinating polyneuropathy will only become life-threatening when it goes untreated.
 It is not fatal, but it may cause a patient to be disabled for life.

 What is the difference between MS and chronic inflammatory polyneuropathy?

-In Chronic Inflammatory Demyelinating Polyradiculoneuropathy vs MS, both multiple sclerosis (MS) and demyelinating polyneuropathy involve damage to the sheath that surrounds nerves, called myelin.
-But multiple sclerosis is a disease affecting the central nervous system, which includes the brain and spinal cord while the other condition doesn’t affect these areas of the body.
+Both multiple sclerosis (MS) and chronic inflammatory demyelinating polyradiculoneuropathy involve damage to the sheath that surrounds nerves, called myelin.
+However, multiple sclerosis is a disease affecting the central nervous system, which includes the brain and spinal cord, while CIDP doesn’t affect these areas of the body.

 Does exercise help CIDP?

-Exercise does help a patient with inflammatory peripheral neuropathy improve his or her condition.
+Exercise does help patients with inflammatory peripheral neuropathy improve their condition.
 However, only an appropriate exercise is advisable in order to properly improve the strength and endurance of a patient.

 Can you live a normal life with CIDP?

-It is possible for patients with inflammatory demyelinating polyradiopathy to live a normal life just like others as long as the patient is getting immunoglobulin therapy and treatment.
+It is possible for patients with inflammatory demyelinating polyradiculoneuropathy to live a normal life as long as the patient is getting immunoglobulin therapy and treatment.

 How fast does CIDP progress?

-Peripheral neuropathy is a condition that is slowly progressing unlike acute demyelinating polyradiculoneuropathy or Guillain-Barré syndrome.
+Peripheral neuropathy is a condition with slow progression, unlike acute demyelinating polyradiculoneuropathy or Guillain-Barré syndrome.
 At around 8 weeks after nerve damage, symptoms start to worsen.

 Can you fully recover from CIDP?

 Yes, it is possible to recover from CIDP.
-There are different classes of this condition such as progressive, recurrent, and monophasic.
-So, if you are wondering if a patient can still recover from this disease, the answer is yes.
-A patient may have a monophasic class and when a patient gets this class, he or she will only have to deal with the condition for around 1-3 years.
-After this, then, a patient will be free from this autoimmune illness.
+There are different classes of this condition: progressive, recurrent, and monophasic.
+A patient with monophasic CIDP will only have to deal with the condition for around 1 to 3 years.
+After this, a patient will be free from this autoimmune illness.